Classic Wooden Blocks for Children

 heavy metals - not that the paint is edible.

 Other chemicals may be used to treat imported blocks.

 Rubberwood, for example, is soaked in Borates during the logging

 stage, a family of relatively benign insecticides that easily

 dissolve in water or perspiration.
 Though Borates occur in

-many domestic products including some detergents, eye wash, and cockroach
+many domestic products including detergent, eye wash, and cockroach

 powder, and this is not considered harmful by the government - we